How to Make a Budget You Can Actually Stick To: A Step by Step Guide

 Determine Your Income

 - Fixed Income: Your fixed income is the salary you receive at the end of the month for providing services.
-It can be your fixed share for an investment, monthly fixed salary, rent, and fixed profit from.
+It can be your fixed share for an investment, monthly fixed salary, business income, monthly rent, and any other fixed profits you receive.

 - Variable Income: This income varies and depends on factors such as your performance.
 It includes bonuses, returns from investments, profit from side hustles, interest income, tips, etc. Since you can’t be sure of how much you’ll make in bonus, this will go into the variable income column.

 When you have noted down all the sources of income, add them up.
-This is the total net income that you need to create a killer budget.
+This is the total net income that you need to create a realistic budget.

 Determine Your Expenses